Changissnz/selfinterest/README.md

 being can declare an artificial axiom for a specific matter.
-And these artificial axioms, in relation to one another, can not only be on a spectrum of pedantic detail to accepting broadness, they can also be greatly contrary to one another by structuring decision-making into one or the other.
+And these artificial axioms, in relation to one another, can not only be on a spectrum of pedantic detail to accepting broadness, they can also be greatly contrary to one another by structuring decision-making into exactly one or the other.
 A lack of commonality is the defining trait of this specific matter's effects from these sentient beings, due to at least one of the two, the differing causes and differing effects, between each artificial axiom's statement.
 Scant use of the artificial axiom, correspondingly a scant economy of sentient will for this use, makes the artificial axiom a minority rule, perhaps lesser